Need help now?

 Early years student mental health

-The early years are a wonderful time to begin to build positive mental health.
-From a young age, children can learn social and emotional skills in order to form close and secure adult relationships, experience, manage and express a full range of emotions and explore the environment and learn within the context of family, community and culture.
+The early years are foundational to development, growth and a positive mental health across the lifespan.
+Close and secure relationships with caring adults allow young children to learn social and emotional skills, experience, manage and express a full range of emotions and explore the environment and learn within the context of family, community and culture1

 Brief overview

-Parents and families are a child’s first teachers and many of these skills are learned naturally through day-to-day experiences at home.
+Parents/caregivers, and families are a child’s first teachers and many of these skills are learned naturally through day-to-day experiences at home.
 Kindergarten classrooms offer another rich environment through which children can learn and practice social-emotional skills.
-These settings have many opportunities for students to gather confidence and competence in navigating social relationships, regulating their emotions, learning routines and persevering with challenging activities.
+These settings have many opportunities for students to gather confidence and competence in navigating social relationships, regulating their emotions, learning routines and persevering with challenging activities2.

 Sometimes young children struggle with their emotions and behaviours in the school environment.
 Often, this is a developmental or adjustment issue that resolves as the student matures or gets accustomed to this new setting.
 At times however, the student’s social or emotional difficulties are more long-lasting or concerning.